OgarProject/Ogar/README.md

-# Ogar
+# Andrews Version of Ogar
 A fully functional open source Agar.io server implementation, written in Node.js.
 Ogar is designed to be used with the latest Agar.io client.
+THIS IS A FORK OF THE ORIGINAL OGAR BUT THIS HAS MORE FEATURES, also, I borrowed from other forks: Kickbots,merge (editedbyme),killrange(editedbyme),kickrange(editedbyme) commands and the nocollision game modes.
+Every other Extra feature I created

 ### Official Website
 The official website for the Ogar Project is [ogarproject.com](http://ogarproject.com).
 You can register on our forums to chat with other Ogar users, get support, advertise your server, and more.